bartvanhoey/AbpApiConsumedByXamarin/AbpIo/ConsumeAbpFrameworkApiFromXamarinForms.md

     </network-security-config>
 ```

-You need to add file network_security_config to overcome the Privacy Error - Your connection is not private below:
+You need to add file network_security_config.xml to overcome the Privacy Error - Your connection is not private below:

 ![Your connection is not private](../Images/your_connection_is_not_private.jpg)

 #### Update Target Framework to Android 10.0 (Q)

-Open the Properties window of the Android project and update the Compile using Android version (Target Framework)
+Open the Properties window of the Android project and update the Compile using Android version (Target Framework).

 ![Android10](../Images/android_10.jpg)